kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 Based on the critical issue definition and the time when the issue is found, the Release Manager will decide how to proceed:

 - Wait for the next release for the issue to be included and fixed
-- Include the fix in an ongoing release (cherry-pick)
+- Include the fix in an ongoing release (cherry-pick).
 - Release a patch to fix the issue.

 In each and every case, the following criteria must be met before the fix can be released: